-Regarding stabilization, we found the Eigenvalue criterion to compute stabilizing feedbacks in Chapter 1.
-While this is sufficient to guarantee stability, it only addresses a qualitative property whereas quantitative aspects like performance or the dynamics itself are not considered.
-Particular examples of quantitative aspects, which should be avoided, are large overshoots of trajectories and large control values.
+Regarding stabilization, we found the Eigenvalue criterion for computing stabilizing feedbacks in Chapter 1.
+While this is sufficient to guarantee stability, it only addresses a qualitative property, while quantitative aspects such as performance or the dynamics itself are not considered.
+Specific examples of quantitative aspects that should be avoided are large trajectory overshoots and large control values.

-To deal with such quantitative issues, we discuss methods which include the latter directly within their construction.
-To this end, we first clarify what is good and what needs to be avoided, and then quantify these aspects.
-This is achieved by using so called key performance indicators within a cost function, which is optimized subject to the state and the dynamics of the problem.
+To deal with such quantitative issues, we discuss methods that incorporate the latter directly into their construction.
+To do this, we first clarify what is good and what needs to be avoided, and then quantify these aspects.
+This is achieved by using so called key performance indicators within a cost function that is optimized according to the state and the dynamics of the problem.

 Throughout this chapter, we consider the case of stabilizing an operating point.
 More general settings will be considered for more advanced methods.
-Additionally, we limit ourselves to linear time invariant systems of the form (1.5) and assume the full state to be measureable.
+In addition, we limit ourselves to linear time invariant systems of the form (1.5) and assume that the full state is measureable.